 Raindrops on Moonroof | Peter Kun Frary

 Degrees of loudness or softness in music are called dynamics.
 Dynamics can be subtle or extreme.
 They can also be sudden or gradual.
-Dynamics are used to help shape the emotional characteristics of music.
+Dynamics help shape the emotional characteristics of music.
 For example, a steady increase in volume may create excitement.
 In contrast, a steady decrease in volume may suggest relaxation.
 If a single tone is emphasized by playing it louder than surrounding tones, it's called a dynamic accent.

 Pianissimo passage with dynamic accent:

 Italian words are used to label dynamics.
 Italian musicians were among the first to indicate dynamics and tempo in scores, so their terms became an international standard.
 Here are the basic dynamic terms and abbreviations from very soft to very loud:

 pianissimo or pp (very soft)

 mezzo piano or mp (medium soft)

 mezzo forte or mf (medium loud)